odota/core/README.md

         * All of the querying, filtering, aggregation, and caching happens here.
         * We use pm2 to be able to run multiple instances to serve our web traffic and reload the server when deploying new code (minimizes downtime due to rolling restart)
     * `retriever`: An HTTP server that accepts URL params `match_id` and `account_id`.
-        * Interfaces with the Steam GC in order to return match details/account profile.
+        * Interfaces with the Steam GC in order to return match details/profile card.
-        * Accessing it without any params returns a list of the registered Steam accounts, and a hash mapping friends of those accounts to the Steam account.
-        * This is used in order to determine the list of users that have added a tracker as a friend for MMR tracking.
     * `workParser`: An HTTP client that requests work from `workServer`.
         * The server should send back a replay URL.
         * It expects a compressed replay file `.dem.bz2` at this location, which it downloads, streams through `bunzip2`, and then through the compiled parser.